-Jared Kushner May Be The ‘Most Dangerous Man’ In the Country, Writer Says
+Jared Kushner May Be The ‘Most Dangerous Man’ In the Country, ‘The Guardian’ Writer Says

-In a scathing op-ed for The Guardian, Arwa Mahdawi outlines her belief that Jared Kushner, senior adviser to President Donald Trump and an authority on the coronavirus task force, may be the “most dangerous man in the U.S.”
+In a scathing op-ed for The Guardian, Arwa Mahdawi outlines her belief that Jared Kushner — senior adviser to President Donald Trump and an authority on the coronavirus task force — may be the “most dangerous man in the U.S.”

-Mahdawi pointed to Kushner’s first public appearance at a White House coronavirus press briefing on Thursday and the “glaringly obvious” danger of Kushner, who she noted has been able to fly under the radar thus far due to his “wooden demeanour.”
+Mahdawi pointed to Kushner’s first public appearance at a White House coronavirus press briefing on Thursday and the “glaringly obvious” danger he poses.
+She noted Kushner has been able to fly under the radar thus far due to his “wooden demeanour.”

-“Kushner was supposedly at the press briefing to explain the work he has been doing,” Kahdawai wrote.
+“Kushner was supposedly at the press briefing to explain the work he has been doing,” Mahdawi wrote.
 “However, despite him repeating the word ‘data’ 13 times, it quickly became clear that he has no idea what he is doing.”

-The appearance, which was slammed Vox writer Aaron Rupar for its use of empty corporate buzzwords, drew particular attention for one moment when Kushner suggested that the federal stockpile of medical equipment — crucial for hospitals dealing with coronavirus patients — is not intended for state use.
+There was one moment during the appearance — which was slammed by Vox writer Aaron Rupar for its use of empty corporate buzzwords — that drew the particular attention of critics.
+Kushner suggested the federal stockpile of medical equipment, which is crucial for hospitals dealing with coronavirus patients, is not intended for state use.

 “It’s supposed to be our stockpile,” he said, which Mahdawi suggested reflected his lack of understanding of the supply.